Shock and frustration inside Justice Dept. over Barr’s vote-investigation memo

 The memo, she said in a statement, “is transparently a favor to the President, as it lends a misplaced air of legitimacy to his baseless claims of massive widespread voter fraud in Michigan and elsewhere.”

-Barr’s missive Monday night also revealed that in “specific instances” he had already authorized prosecutors to pursue “substantial allegations of voting and vote tabulation irregularities prior to the certification of elections in your jurisdictions in certain cases.”
+Barr’s missive Monday night also revealed that in “specific instances,” he had already authorized prosecutors to pursue “substantial allegations of voting and vote tabulation irregularities prior to the certification of elections in your jurisdictions in certain cases.”
 But officials Tuesday were uncertain to which cases the attorney general was referring.

-Last week, attorneys for the Trump campaign sent a letter to Barr alleging voter fraud in Nevada, where they claimed to have identified more than 3,000 people who voted improperly, because there was some evidence to suggest they moved out of state.
+Last week, attorneys for the Trump campaign sent a letter to Barr alleging voter fraud in Nevada, where they claimed to have identified more than 3,000 people who voted improperly because there was some evidence to suggest they moved out of state.
 But state officials soon pushed back on that claim, saying some of those voters might have been serving in the military.
 A Justice Department official, speaking on the condition of anonymity, said at that time that the department was “looking into” the matter but declined to comment further.

 Republican National Committee Chair Ronna McDaniel similarly last week said she had sent claims to the Justice Department about election workers in Michigan being told to backdate certain ballots, though she conceded the allegations were not fully vetted.
 A Justice Department official said the information McDaniel provided has been referred to the FBI, though the FBI has declined to say what — if anything — it was doing.